AI Agent Smart Contract Exploit Generation: Analytical Model of Symmetric Capabilities

-Our analysis demonstrates that even under conditions of perfect technological symmetry, the fundamental economics of bug bounties versus direct exploitation creates a severe imbalance.
-This analysis conservatively assumes o3-pro's costs remain unchanged when attackers gain access, though joint-access scenarios may further alter the cost structure.
-The model suggests that to achieve equilibrium in scanning incentives, either bug bounty payouts must approach the full exploit value, or defensive scanning costs must decrease by an order of magnitude relative to offensive costs.
-Absent such adjustments, widespread A1 adoption risks creating an attacker-dominated security landscape where defensive scanning remains economically unfeasible despite technological parity.
+\textbf{Economic Implications:} Under technical symmetry, the economics of bounties versus exploitation create severe imbalance.
+Equilibrium would require either bounties approaching full exploit value or defensive costs falling by an order of magnitude.
+Without such adjustments, widespread A1 adoption risks an attacker-dominated landscape where defensive scanning is economically unsustainable.